Easily Shower With Your Infant (without feeling like you can’t)

 Is It Ok To Shower With Your Baby?

 Once your little ones umbilical cord stump has fallen off it is completely okay for you to shower with them.
 Read through and learn how to safely shower with your baby.

 A lot of new moms ask me when can you shower with a baby?
 I always tell them the same thing, once that umbilical cord stump has fallen off you can take your baby in a shower stall with you.

 Best Bath Time Essentials For Co-Showering

-With a few items you can make showering with newborn an easy habit and actually get a full shower.
+With a few items, you can make showering with newborns an easy habit and actually get a full shower.

 When Can You Start Showering A Newborn Baby?

 Newborns do not require daily showers and they shouldn’t even be given a full baby bath until their umbilical cord falls off.